 When moving on to secondary education at the end of Year 6, transition arrangements are put into place for all children.
-For those with SEND additional transition visits to secondary schools and/or visits from secondary school staff can be put into place.
-The SENCO and

-Inclusion Manager also liaise with their counterparts from secondary schools to share information and provision requirements.
+This includes visits to school from secondary school staff; inductions days for children to visit their new school; and information and record sharing between settings.
+For those with SEND, additional transition visits to secondary schools and/or visits from secondary school staff can be put into place.
+The SENCO and Inclusion Manager also liaise with their counterparts from secondary schools to share information and provision requirements.
 Parents are welcome to attend such meetings.